Aran jumpers are one of the most sought-after knitting patterns, but just where did these jumpers come from, and how long have they been around?

 Ganseys were designed to be as durable as possible, and were often handed down through generations: they are identical front-to-back, making them reversible, and where stitch texture patterns are used, they are usually restricted to the yoke, leaving the lower body and especially the lower arms – the parts likely to experience the most wear – in plain stockinette stitch that can easily be repaired.
 Cuffs were tight, and usually stopped short of the wrist, to be out of the way and avoid getting wet.

-The sweaters were often knit for fishermen by their wives and mothers: naturally, of course, these creative ladies soon devised ways of making their men look as good as possible!
+The jumpers were often knit for fishermen by their wives and mothers: naturally, of course, these creative ladies soon devised ways of making their men look as good as possible!
 As well as the plainer ‘working’ Gansey, a ‘Sunday best’ version evolved, which could be every bit as beautiful as its Aran descendants.

-A Gansey sweater presents is a formidable challenge: the body is knitted in the round, and accidents are not unusual!
+A Gansey jumper presents is a formidable challenge: the body is knitted in the round, and accidents are not unusual!
 On reaching the armhole the knitting is divided, with the rest of the front and back being worked back-and-forth.
 At the shoulders the front and back are grafted together, often with a raised ridge forming the shoulder strap.
 Stitches are picked up at the armholes to knit the sleeves from the shoulders down, usually beginning with a short ribbing section; stitches are also picked up at the neck to make the short collar.

 Seam-phobic knitters will, of course, already have spotted the advantage of this technique: no sewing!
-But there are other practical advantages: a seamless sweater has no points of weakness; while the sleeves, being cast-off at the cuff, can easily be unraveled when repairs are necessary.
+But there are other practical advantages: a seamless jumper has no points of weakness; while the sleeves, being cast-off at the cuff, can easily be unraveled when repairs are necessary.

 The journey of the Gansey design

-Strong trade links meant that the Gansey sweaters, and the designs for making them, were swiftly exported to the rest of the British Isles in the 17th century.
+Strong trade links meant that the Gansey jumpers, and the designs for making them, were swiftly exported to the rest of the British Isles in the 17th century.
 As the jumpers spread, local knitters incorporated their own motifs and designs, sometimes simply using shapes possible with knitted stitches, at other times taking inspiration from objects that formed a regular part of seafaring life.
 The twisted ‘rope’ cable design is credibly attributed to ropes on boats; anchor motifs remain popular.